ABI-Software/MAPcore-Documentation/source/RatStomach.rst

 Future Steps
 *************************

-Plans are under way to acquire more detailed high-resolution images to better understand the tissue structural composition.
-Once that information is available, the 3D scaffold’s tissue layers will be updated accordingly.
+Plans are under way to acquire more detailed high-resolution images to better understand the tissue structural composition and vasculature.
+Once  available, the 3D scaffold’s tissue layers will be updated accordingly.
+This includes having the data and models being visualized at varying levels of stomach fills i.e. empty to full states.